310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Keito v2 %}
 Nothing.
-It’s just about my situation.
+I’m just talking to myself.
 So… will you sign, or will you not?
 {% endbubble %}

 {% bubble Chiaki mgn %}